 3-1.
-Sectional views such as plasma temperature of the earth's magnetosphere are drew by the pixel image pixel1(nx,ny,xb,yb,xl,yl,ipx0,ico,icc,zcc,vmin,vmax,u)
+Sectional views such as plasma temperature of the earth's magnetosphere are drew by the pixel image

 VRML file which describes sectional views such as plasma temperature of the earth's magnetosphere in the pixel image is made to the three-dimensional MHD simulation data with dawn-dusk asymmetry, in executing main program: zvrcroa.f and subroutine package: zvrsuba.f, is made.